 - Review ethics protocols for undergraduate course instructors who include experimental assignments in their course content that require ethics approval.

 - Review adverse/unanticipated incidents for protocols approved by DPERC, to examine if changes to the study are needed.

 Undergraduate Research Without Existing University of Toronto Research Ethics Board (REB) Approval

 If the research being done by an undergraduate student does not have prior approval from the REB, the proposal must be submitted to the DPERC for ethics approval.
 Include the following in your request:

 - The DPERC Cover Sheet (PDF) completed except for the signature portion.
 (Please note that this form is now a fillable pdf and should be sent electronically along with the rest of the documents.)

-- The Research Ethics Student Protocol Form (MS Word), completed according to the format from REB.
+- To If you are a student please fill out a Undergraduate Ethics Review Protocol Form - Student-initiated Projects.
 The protocol should include both the consent form (on letterhead) that will be used and information on debriefing.
-For more information, see the U of T Research Ethics Board website.
-If you are a course instructor requiring ethics approval for a course project, you must complete the Research Ethics Course Protocol Form (MS Word).
+If you are a course instructor requiring ethics approval for a course project or for more information, see the U of T Research Ethics Board website.